lukasbuehler/lukasbuehler.ch/README.md

 The specific template I used is [here](https://www.w3schools.com/bootstrap/bootstrap_theme_company.asp)

 ## Note
 Keep in mind that this repo just holds all the code to create my website and doesn't necessairily hold all its content.
-Some data is fetched from a database for example.
+The cards are fetched from a database for example.

 ## Documentation